The RW Takeaway: added a little sparkle faster than Saucony’s early teaser (the Pro+ version) and the Speed 2, respectively.

 I’ve been a fan of the Endorphin Pro since Molly Seidel made the U.S. Olympic team at Atlanta’s Marathon Trials.
 Since then, my stanning for both Seidel—now a Puma athlete—and the Pro hasn’t wavered.

 The Pro 2 was basically the same as the original version but, as a teaser between the second and third iterations, Saucony released the limited-edition Pro+ (the upper was built like a track spike).
 The shoe was ultralight and had me less than two minutes away from cracking three hours at the 2021 Boston Marathon.
 Its follow-up, the Pro 3, hits the sweet spot weight-wise: It’s lighter than the Pro 2 and just a smidge heavier than the Pro+.
 Weight savings partially come from sizable perforated holes in the tongue and a thinner outsole.
 And its look?
-Let’s just say Saucony Pro, $160 Speed.
+Let’s just say Saucony Little water resistance.

 Highest Stack Height Yet